DM8tyProgrammer/mighty-articles/editor-config.md

 ## Closing notes

 EditorConfig saves your team time by automatically importing configuration.
-It helps in reducing the effort to bring each team member to the same definition of coding standards whenever there is a change in code standards.
+It helps in reducing the effort to bring each team member to the same definition of coding standards whenever there are changes in code standards.

 ## Reference